-The students should have a minimum of 50% marks in semester examination and a minimum 50% marks in the internal and external put together to pass the examination.
+The students should have a minimum of 40% marks in the End Semester Examination and a minimum of 50% marks in the internal and external put together to pass the examination.
 There are no minimum pass marks in internals assessment examination.